service-portal/x-archive/widget_server_script.md

 }
 ```

-This code will be executed within the context of the widget intance related to it.
+This code will be executed within the context of the widget instance related to it.

 ### Server-side properties and helpers